akeneo/pim-helpcenter/content/md/connectivity/manage-your-apps.md

 ![Open app button](../img/app-card-open.png)

-When you open an app, Akeneo PIM may ask you to agree to share some of your user information to directly authenticate your on the app.
-To do so, click on `Agree` and you will be automaticaly redirected to the app.
+When you open an app, Akeneo PIM may ask you to agree to share some of your user information to directly authenticate you on the app.
+To do so, click on `Agree` and you will be automatically redirected to the app.

 ![Wizard authentication](../img/wizard-authentication.png)